martinsgmx/minimal-mistakes/_posts/2018-05-25-arch-arm-simple-installation.md

 Now, we need generate some environment variables and generate the locale.
 Uncomment your locale on locale.gen file:

-> With nano, to save you need press CTRL + o key, and CTRL + x to quit.
+> Tip: On nano editor, to save any change you need press 'CTRL + o' key, and 'CTRL + x' to quit.

 ```bash
 [root@192.168.1.XX ~]: nano /etc/locale.gen